 - Step 6: You are ready to apply your nails.
 When applying the press-on nails to your natural nails, make sure to start from your pinkies and work your way in.
 Always leave your thumbs for last.
 And just like that, you’re ready for the red carpet!

 You can make your press-on nails last longer by following these 4 simple tips:

-- Tip 1: Always make sure to use rubbing alcohol to clean off any remaining residue and natural oils before applying.
+- Tip 1: Whether using clear polish under the glue or not, always make sure to use rubbing alcohol to clean off any remaining residue and natural oils before applying.

 - Tip 2: Use a strong adhesive nail glue by applying it both to the back of the press-on nail and your natural nail.